cartheur/aiventure-rodney/README.md

 # aiventure-rodney
 A project to revitalize and learn by Heiserman's 1979 robotics DIY.
-The robotics part is not the poit of interest, rather, how to build an i8085 computer _from scratch_.
+The robotics part is not the point of interest, rather, how to build an i8085 computer _from scratch_.

 ## What is in here?